Star Hawkins: Fictional character biography

 Star Hawkins retires in 2092, after defeating the 'League of Five Planets' again and earning 250 million credits reward.
 He marries Stella Sterling, a girl he had been guarding during this last case, and a descendant of Prof. Miller Sterling, the creator of Automan, while Ilda marries Automan.
-They open the 'Hawkins-Sterling Academy of Robot Detection', and Automan and Ilda become Head of Faculty, training robots as private detectives.Note: The head robot of the gang was robot number B10ROOM - a tribute to Star Hawkins creator John Broome, and the others in the gang are S12Ekow (Mike Sekowsky), S12Achs (Bernard Sachs) and K7Ane (Gil Kane).
+They open the 'Hawkins-Sterling Academy of Robot Detection', and Automan and Ilda become Head of Faculty, training robots as private detectives.

 At some stage after this Star is transported back to the 20th century, although how and why is unknown.
 Eventually he takes up living on Hardcore Station, a corrupt commercial satellite station with a population of several million in a free space zone between a number of trading civilisations.
 Now a tragic figure, he lives near the Stardocks an old man watching ships take off and land.
 Star has lost his private investigator license, is down on his luck again and a drunk - Captain Comet is his only known friend.
 Nobody is sure who or what he was, Comet describes him as "more than a bit crazy, always claiming he was from the future whenever he got drunk".
 Ilda hangs broken in his room like a puppet; although Comet offers to help fix her, Star won't because "we'd never be able to get the ol' gal the way she was - and the Star Hawkins she knew is ancient history.
 Wouldn't want her to see me ... like ..."
 Star Hawkins is murdered shortly afterwards by a rogue telepath.